blopker/alic/README.md

 - [ ] Automatically update the app
 - [ ] Add support for different optimization levels
 - [ ] Add support for dropping directories
+- [ ] Add context menu for opening images in Alic

 ## Built With